 - Add water (to make sticky dough)

-- Leave dough to rest and rise for 2-3 hours covered with dry cloth and loose lid
+- Leave dough to rise for 2-3 hours covered with dry cloth and loose lid

-- Once done, take a small ball of dough and make into a cup and place in baking tray
+- Once done, shape ball of dough into a cup and place in baking tray

-- Add veggies and cheddar cheese on top
+- Add veggies and vegan or cheddar cheese